 Adult wasps feed on nectar from flowers.
 It is worthwhile growing some nectar-producing plants to encourage these useful pest predators.

-White cabbage moth attack is a sign that either:
+White cabbage butterfly or cabbage moth attack is a sign that either:

 1) Your plants could do with more water.
 Brassicas need thorough, regular watering – not a daily sprinkle.
 Mulching the bed reduces water loss and encourages horizontal movement of water through soil.